-BERKELEY CAMPUS 2004-05 to 2008-09 Non-State Capital Program
+BERKELEY CAMPUS 2005-06 to 2009-10 Capital Program

 To carry out its academic mission, the Berkeley campus must continually invest in its facilities to support the most advanced research technologies and the latest approaches to teaching.
-Because State capital support for this purpose is limited, the campus has turned to other fund sources to provide the level of capital investment required to recruit the best faculty, attract a highly qualified and diverse student body, support state-of-the-art education and research, and ensure safety.

-Berkeley is the oldest campus in the UC system.
-It needs to modernize and upgrade aging space that is programmatically obsolete, lacks adequate communications and utilities infrastructure, and does not meet contemporary codes for accessibility or safety.
-Changing academic needs, including the emergence of new technologies and the establishment of new programs (for instance, recent initiatives in the life and physical sciences emphasizing the biomedical field, nanoscience, and interdisciplinary connections) must be accommodated.
-Finally, many buildings have special requirements for historic preservation and restoration that must be addressed.
+As the oldest in the UC system, the campus has an extensive backlog of facilities that need modernization and upgrading; many buildings are programmatically obsolete, lack adequate communications and utilities infrastructure, and do not meet contemporary codes for accessibility or safety.
+Changing academic needs, including the emergence of new technologies and the establishment of new programs must be accommodated in aging buildings.
+Finally, many buildings have special requirements for historic preservation and restoration that must be taken into consideration when other work is done.

-Of particular concern is seismic safety.
+Seismic safety is of particular ongoing concern to Berkeley because of its proximity to the Hayward fault.
 Studies in 1997 indicated that 27 percent of campus space required structural improvement.
-The campus's "SAFER" Plan (Seismic Action Plan for Facilities Enhancement and Renewal) guides campus planning to protect lives and ensure Berkeley's continued operation.
+The campus's "SAFER" Plan (Seismic Action Plan for Facilities Enhancement and Renewal) has guided campus planning to protect lives and ensure Berkeley's continued operation in the event of a major earthquake.
 Projects to implement this program were estimated to cost in excess of \$1 billion and are scheduled over time from a variety of fund sources; a major portion of the campus's State capital budget will continue to be directed toward solving this problem for some time to come.

 Another need is to accommodate increased enrollment of 4,000 FTE students.
 Berkeley has sought to accommodate a significant portion of its assigned growth in summer sessions and in off-campus programs to minimize the impact on its infrastructure and the surrounding community.
-The campus continues to study how to accommodate the remaining 1,000 FTE within local environmental and other constraints.
-Even with substantial summer growth, year-round laboratories and offices for increased faculty and staff are required.
-Between 2004-05 and 2008-09 the anticipated growth in budgeted general campus enrollment, including summer, is 900 FTE students, which will bring the campus close to its steady-state enrollment of 33,170 FTE students.
-The increased enrollment should be accompanied by approximately 52 FTE of additional faculty.
-The campus, which is updating its Long Range Development Plan (LRDP), developed a facilities master plan to guide the "SAFER" program and account for new program initiatives not predicted in the last LRDP, and also carried out an academic planning effort to underpin these plans with a strategic academic plan.
+Even with substantial summer growth, year-round laboratories and offices for additional faculty and staff are required.
+Between 2005-06 and 2010-11 the anticipated growth in budgeted general campus enrollment, including summer, is 1,045 FTE students, which will bring the campus close to its steady-state enrollment of 33,170 FTE students.
+The increased enrollment should be accompanied by approximately 58 FTE of additional faculty to support the enrollment growth.
+The campus updated its Long Range Development Plan (LRDP) in spring 2005, developed a facilities master plan to guide the "SAFER" program and account for new program initiatives, and also carried out an academic planning effort to underpin these plans with a strategic academic plan.

+The campus's capital program strategy relies on a combination of State and non-State fund sources.
+However, because State capital support for this purpose is limited, the campus has increasingly turned to other fund sources to provide the level of capital investment required to recruit the best faculty, attract a highly qualified and diverse student body, support state-of-the-art education and research, and ensure safety.
 With the growth and renewal needs indicated above, a significant non-State capital program is needed to maintain Berkeley as a premier educational institution.
 The campus has a successful history of supplementing State resources with private gifts for capital improvements, including the completion of two major fund-raising initiatives.
 This reliance on private generosity will continue.
-While the elements of a future general campaign are yet to be determined, the campus seeks funds for capital construction through targeted campaigns, most notably the Health Sciences Initiative and the two California Institutes for Science and Innovation at Berkeley.
+While the elements of a future general campaign are yet to be determined, the campus seeks funds for capital construction through targeted campaigns.

-The other major component of the non-State program addresses the capital requirements of auxiliary enterprises, particularly the need to provide student housing at affordable prices and to improve sports and recreation, parking, and student services facilities.
+Another major component of the non-State program addresses the capital requirements of auxiliary enterprises, particularly the need to provide student housing at affordable prices and to improve sports and recreation, parking, and student services facilities.
 The use of long-term debt remains the primary means to finance many of the projects in support of auxiliary and self-supporting programs.